thisBedBugBytes/File_Manager_App/README.md

 - Image file preview.
 - Files that have been changed since the last time you've seen them are displayed with a blue background.
 - Files and folders can be searched and accessed easily
+- Any specific file can be deleted from the android device
+- Any files can be shared using other platforms including gmail,whatsapp and other medias.

 ## Screenshots